 This provides the lender with the assurance that you are vested in the property.
 Otherwise, you may be more likely to default on the mortgage because you didn’t spend any of your own money on the house.
 While most people won’t miss payments and go into foreclosure, banks make this an across-the-board requirement.

 Traditionally, banks required individuals to have a 20% down payment on their house in order to qualify for a loan.
-But it wound up making home ownership extremely exclusionary.
+But it wound up making homeownership extremely exclusionary.

 After all, that amounts to $40,000 on a $200,000 and most people don’t have that kind of money lying around.
-While 20% remains the standard down payment amount that’s preferred by most lenders, it’s no longer the norm.
+While 20% remains the standard down payment that’s preferred by most lenders, it’s no longer the norm.

 Even beyond financial reasons, putting in an offer letter with a 20% down payment with a conventional loan can make you a more attractive buyer when you’re competing for a specific house.

 Why?
-Your loan looks less likely to fall through because you have a stronger cash flow and assets compared to someone with a smaller down payment.
+Your loan looks less likely to fall through because you have a stronger cash flow and assets compared to someone with a low down payment.
 All other things equal, your offer will probably be selected in a competitive market.

 Another major perk of the standard down payment?
 You avoid paying private mortgage insurance (PMI).
 Any mortgage for a home you own with less than 20% equity is subject to additional insurance to protect the bank.